gbremble/api-docs/source/v1/includes/_introduction.md

 ---------             | --------
 200                   | OK.
 Request received and processed successfully.
 201                   | Created.
 The request has been fulfilled and has resulted in one or more new resources being created.
-400                   | Bad request.
+204                   | No Content.
+Standard response when a DELETE operation is successful 400                   | Bad request.
 The request is malformed and has not been accepted.
 401                   | Unauthorized.
 Your API Key was rejected.
 403                   | Forbidden.
 You do not have permission to perform that action.